eonu/arx/.github/ISSUE_TEMPLATES/IMPROVEMENT.md

 ---
 name: Improvement to an existing feature
-about: For suggesting an improvement to a feature already offered in Arx
+about: For suggesting an improvement to a feature already offered by Arx
 ---

 # Issue title